 Tombstone of famed rabbi damaged in Czech town of Prostejov

 In this picture taken on Tuesday, Jan.
-31, 2017, children walk to school past a memorial to a former Jewish cemetery in Prostejov, Czech Republic.
+31, 2017, a young girl walks to school past a memorial to a former Jewish cemetery in Prostejov, Czech Republic.
 A Jewish foundation said Friday, April 28, 2017 it discovered this week that the tombstone of Prostejov Rabbi Zvi Horowitz, who died in 1816 was broken into two pieces.

 Discussions